Saving Mr. Banks: Release

 Walt Disney Studios Motion Pictures released a trailer for the film on July 10, 2013.
-Saving Mr. Banks held its world premiere at the Odeon Leicester Square as the closing gala of the London Film Festival on October 20, 2013.
+Saving Mr. Banks held its world premiere at the Odeon Leicester Square as the closing gala of the 57th BFI London Film Festival on October 20, 2013.
 On November 7, 2013, Disney held the film's U.S. premiere at the TCL Chinese Theatre during the opening night of the 2013 AFI Film Festival, the same location where Mary Poppins premiered.
 The original film was also screened for its 50th anniversary.

 Saving Mr. Banks also served as the Gala Presentation at the 2013 Napa Valley Film Festival on November 13, and was screened at the AARP Film Festival in Los Angeles on November 17, as Disney heavily campaigned Saving Mr. Banks for Academy Awards consideration.
 On December 9, 2013, the film was given an exclusive corporate premiere in the Main Theater of the Walt Disney Studios lot in Burbank.
 The film was released theatrically in the United States on December 13, 2013, and in general theatrical release on December 20.